Scientific Name

 How to Grow and Care

 Adenias are summer growers and can be regularly watered and feed if planted in fast-draining soil.
-Let the soil dry between watering if you are in a humid climate.
+If you are in a humid climate, let the soil dry between watering.

-During the cool months, protect the plant from frost to keep it alive.
-The plant rests typically during this period, and water should be kept to a minimum.
-However, you can keep the plant active if you can keep it above 50 °F (10 °C).
+Protect the plant from frost to keep it alive during the cool months.
+During this period, the plant typically rests, and water should be kept to a minimum.
+However, you can keep the plant active above 50 °F (10 °C).

 Learn more at How to Grow and Care for Adenia.